 It was on May 10 1987 when a deathly quiet descended over Naples.
 The streets were basically empty, prompting Amalia Sgnorelli, an Italian anthropologist, to write: “The world hand changed.
 The most chaotic, noisiest and most crowded city in the whole of Europe was deserted.”

 Napoli were on the verge of making history.
 A first Serie A title was beckoning.
 They secured it with a 1-1 draw against Fiorentina.
 The city of Naples erupted.
 Exultant Napoli fans thronged the streets.
 They partied for days as fans danced on the rooftops.
 There were fireworks as cars buildings and cars were all draped in the team’s colors, sky blue.

 At the heart of all the celebration, one man stood out: Diego Armando Maradona.
 The diminutive Argentine had been pivotal in the success, and he would guide the club to another title in 1990 and European success.

 The savior Diego Maradona would leave the club 1992 after a cocaine scandal.
 In the following years Napoli would lose other important star players such as Careca and Gianfranco Zola.
 The team would face relegation to Serie B after the 1997-1998 season.
 The fans had to wait many years until Napoli would rank as a top team in Serie A again.

-In the round shaped logo a ”N” (obviously standing for Napoli) is positioned in the center.
-In some earlier versions there has been additional text around the N and slight differently design overall.
+The logo of Napoli includes few design elements.
+In the center of the round shaped logo the letter ”N” (obviously standing for Napoli) is positioned.
+In some earlier versions, additional text could be seen around the N and slight differently design overall.